rmendels/rerddapXtracto/cran-comments.md

 ## Test environments
 * local OS X install, R 3.6.0
-* rhub check_for_cran Windows Server
+* rhub check_for_cran Windows Server and Fedora
 * win-builder (devel and release)

 ## Resubmission

-Problem with keywords fixed.
+Comments given on last submission:

+1. Don't quote function names in Description - fixed
+2. change \dontrun{} to \donttest{} -   fixed
+3. Don't set user option - fixed
+4. Don't write to user space - fixed

 Timings have been reduced as much as possible.
 'rxtracto()', 'rxtracto_3D()', and 'rxtractogon()' all are functions that perform subsetting